 It was barely first light, and I was expecting the film to excel in low light conditions.
 I was not disappointed, and I agree with Johnny Martyr.
 There is beauty in the grain.

 I used my Leica M3 fitted with a pre-aspherical Summilux 50mm f/1.4 lens.
-I shot at box speed, and developed with TMAX developer.
+I shot at box speed and developed with Kodak T-MAX developer.

 Share your knowledge, story or project